-18. Over 60% of freelancers believe the society underestimates them, freelance statistics reveal.
+18. Over 60% of freelancers believe society underestimates them, freelance statistics reveal.

 (The Slash Workers)

-In addition, freelancing statistics are fairly optimistic as 77% of full-time freelancers found their work-life balance improved due to their career change.
+In addition, freelancing statistics are fairly optimistic since 77% of full-time freelancers found their work-life balance improved due to their career change.

 22. Worrisome freelance statistics: 44% of freelancers got crossed at least once in their career.